 It costs about $65US per night and that includes breakfast and use of the blinds.
 Dinners are steep for Ecuador at $12 per person, but you’re only other option is to get a ride to and from town, or bring your own easy to assemble food.
 It still remains an affordable option because you don’t have to pay for a bird tour this way, you can do your own right at the property.
 Also, many tour groups brought their clients there anyway and it seemed like the going rate to access his blinds was $20US per person.

 While we liked being deep in the forest and highly recommend Santarosa Bird Lodge, we would also consider staying at Yellow House next time to have more opportunities to explore those trails.
 Seeing a spectacled bear would be pretty cool too!

 The above-mentioned options would allow you to do a DIY bird tour in Ecuador hundreds, rather than thousands of dollars.
-Saving $$ on a bird tour in Mindo means you can extend your trip in Ecuador and head to the Cuyobeno region, or even the famed Galapagos Islands for even more wildlife watching.
+Saving $$ on a bird tour in Mindo means you can extend your trip in Ecuador and head to the Cuyobeno, Amazon region, or even the famed Galapagos Islands for even more wildlife watching.